easyupdo/cmake_builder/README.md

 # cmake_builder
-Automatic generated CMkeLists.txt for your project
+Automatic generated CMakeLists.txt for your project